malvikasharan/2017-07-25-denbi_python_beginners/Unix_Shell/Unix_Shell.md

 * `rm`

 Next we want to manipulate files and folders.
-We create some dummy files using `touch` which is usually used to change the time stamps of files.
-But you can also create empty files with it easily.
+We create some dummy files using `touch`, which is usually used to change the time stamps of files.
+But it's also a nice way to easily create empty files.
 Let's create a file called `test_file_1.txt`:

 ```